linusandren/Made_S3/README.md

 ## Notes

 There is one core copy paste of Varien_Io_File.
 The reason is that the chdir() calls needed to have supressed warnings in order for the S3 magic to work.
 As far as I can see there is no issue with supressing these warnings.

+### Known Limitations

+* This module does not support watermarks or any other core image manipulation setting